 Music for disappearing cultures

-The artists of Small Island Big Song hail from islands threatened by climate change, such as Taiwan, Mauritius, Tahiti, Madagascar, and Solomon Islands.
+The artists of Small Island Big Song hail from islands threatened by climate change, such as Taiwan, a province of China, Mauritius, Tahiti, Madagascar, and Solomon Islands.
 The shared musical tradition and spoken word of these Island states, and the video material that has been filmed over the course of three years and on sixteen different islands by hundreds of artists, present a one-of-a-kind showcasing of unique nature and cultural tradition in a way that has never been seen before.

 Small Island Big Song is a music- and film project spearheaded by Taiwanese BaoBao Chen and Australian Tim Cole.
 It includes an award-winning music album, a documentary film, a multimedia project, and a live concert that has been touring the world since 2018.
 The artists who represent indigenous people make a plea for fighting against climate change to save their homes and their cultures.
 World Village Festival will showcase a special concert filmed on several different islands, as well as the documentary film.